 Learn how to draw a great looking Potato with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Potato drawing.

 For centuries, the potato has been one of the most important food sources in the world.
 It is native to the Andres Mountains of South America and is a distant relative of the tomato.
 It is thought that the potato was domesticated nearly 2,000 years ago, and it entered European markets during the 1500s.
 It is also called a tater or spud.

 How do you like your potatoes?
 This versatile vegetable is often served mashed, baked, as French fries, as potato chips, in soups or casseroles, and so much more.
 There are over 1,000 different types of potatoes, and some varieties grow wild throughout the Americas.